 One related test regarding porosity is to take a short section of oak and try to blow air through the pores.
 If you are able to blow anything through it at all, it’s probably red oak.
-Take a look at this video, where a red oak dowel was used to blow bubbles in a glass of water:
+Take a look at this video, where a red oak dowel was used to blow bubbles in water:

-2. Look at the Rays
+2. Look at the rays

 Look closely at the picture above, (click on it to enlarge it if you have to), and note the length of the rays in both types of wood.
 Red oak will almost always have very short rays, usually between 1/8″ to 1/2″ long, rarely ever more than 3/4″ to 1″ in length.
 (Pictured above on the right.)